Molly Harrower: Publications

 Harrower's publications include 20 books and more than 100 articles and book chapters.
 Among these were four books of poetry, the first of which, Plain Jane, was a book of children's poems published in 1929.
 In 1983 she published a selection of her correspondence with Kurt Koffka dating from 1930 until his death in 1941.

 In 1976 Harrower published a notable article based on the examination of records of Rorschach tests administered to Nazi war criminals immediately after the Second World War.
 She found that they did not show any common personality type, and that some appeared to be psychologically normal.
 Based on this conclusion, she cautioned that "well-integrated, productive and secure personalities are no protection against being sucked into a vortex of myth and deception, which may ultimately erupt into the commitment of horror on a grand scale".
 This research led to her collaboration on a book published in 1995 entitled The Quest for the Nazi Personality: A Psychological Investigation of Nazi War Criminals.

 Personal life

 Molly Harrower was married twice and had no children.
 Her first husband was Theodore Erickson, a neurosurgeon whom she met while working at the Montreal Neurological Institute.
 They were married in 1938 and were divorced in 1944.
 During their marriage she published under the name Harrower-Erickson.
 She married Mortimer Lahm, a businessman, in 1955.
 Lahm died in 1967.

-After her retirement Harrower continued to live in Gainesville.
+After her retirement Harrower continued to live in Gainesville, Florida.
 She died at home on 20 February 1999.